MicroEJ/docs/ApplicationDeveloperGuide/launches.rst

 Common Tab
 ----------

-The last tabs is the :guilabel:`Common` tab.
-This is a default Eclipse tab that allows to configure you launch Refer to Eclipse help for more details on how to use this tab.
+The last tab is the :guilabel:`Common` tab.
+This is a default Eclipse tab that allows to configure your launch.
+Refer to Eclipse help for more details on how to use this tab.

 ..